Transformation-Place-UK/transformed-website-new/README.md

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Taiwlind CSS and how to use it.
 - [Tailwind Animated Configurator](https://tailwindcss-animted.com/configurator.html) - this contains what you need to create the animation that you want and export it as Tailwind classes to use in the website.
 - [Lucide Icons](https://lucide.dev/icons) - All of the icons in the library.
+- [Simple Icons](https://simpleicons.org/) - All of the icons need for brand icons, which are not supported in Lucide Icons.
+Make sure to download them as svg files and upload them to the `public/brand` folder for use.